 If you would like to bring a Date with Death Club to your community, please reach out to Karen to explore your leading a DwDC in your own community or asking for her to do so.

-If you would like to participate in a Date with Death Club, look here for updates for when and where DwDC is being held.
+If you would like to participate in a Date with Death Club, look here for information on when and where DwDCs are being held.

 Karen is an ordained Unitarian Universalist minister, a practicing Buddhist, and in her previous profession, a clinical social worker.

-She has been trained as an End of Life Death Doula (INELDA).
+She has trained as an End of Life /Death Doula (INELDA).
 She spent nearly a decade creating and facilitating engaging, fun trainings for social workers.
 She has traveled to Asia, Africa, Europe and throughout the United States of America.
 She is an adoptive parent of two grown adult children and an occasional poet.
-She grew up in the Pacific Northwest and currently lives in Central New Jersey.
+She grew up in the Pacific Northwest and currently lives outside Burlington, VT.

 We'd love to hear from you...